 That said, the few new additions to the HZ1500 this year are still worthy of note.
 Dolby Vision IQ is a neat feature to adjust calibration based off ambient light in the room – ideal in the middle of summer, when natural light is persistent even when settling in to watch a movie in the evenings.
 Filmmaker Mode, aimed at restoring ‘what the creator intended’, feels less necessary, given the light touch that Panasonic gives in the processing department anyway.

-The lack of HDMI 2.1 – and, even worse, the current lack of Disney Plus – shows that Panasonic wasn’t too worried about staying ahead of the curve, though these issues likely won’t be a huge issue for many – and the arrival of Disney Plus in a post-launch update makes other missteps easier to swallow.
+The lack of HDMI 2.1 shows that Panasonic wasn’t too worried about staying ahead of the curve, though these issues likely won’t be a huge issue for many – and the arrival of Disney Plus in a post-launch update makes other missteps easier to swallow.